Saddle Rock, New York: Power

-PSEG Long Island provides power to all homes and businesses within the Village of Great Neck.
+PSEG Long Island provides power to all homes and businesses within the Village of Saddle Rock, on behalf of the Long Island Power Authority.

 Sewage

 The Village of Saddle Rock is connected to (and is thus served by) the Great Neck Water Pollution Control District's sanitary sewer network.

 Water

 The Village of Saddle Rock is located within the boundaries of the Water Authority of Great Neck North, which provides the entirety of the village with water.